smacoh/LoL_Analysis/README.md

 | ESPORTSTMNT01_2690219 | Blue   | False    |       3 | False         |         1 | True          | False        |        0 |        3 |            0 |
 | ESPORTSTMNT01_2690219 | Red    | True     |      16 | True          |         4 | False         | True         |        2 |       11 |            2 |
 | ESPORTSTMNT01_2690227 | Blue   | True     |      14 | True          |         4 | False         | True         |        1 |       11 |            2 |

+### Univariate Analysis

+For my univariate analysis, I decided to look at the distributions of different objectives to get a better understanding of the amount of objectives taken by team per game.

+First I plotted a histogram of the distribution of Barons killed.

+<iframe
+  src="assets/fig_baron_kills.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>